zearp/Nucintosh/README.md

 ## Big Sur
 + Near the end of the install the system volume will be cryptographically sealed, this will take [some](https://dortania.github.io/OpenCore-Install-Guide/extras/big-sur/#troubleshooting) time
-+ Error 66 when trying to mount / in read/write mode and/or errors about diskXs5s1 when booting, this is due to apfs snapshots
++ Error 66 when trying to mount / in read/write mode and/or errors about diskXs5s1 when booting, this is due to apfs snapshots;

 Boot into recovery and open a terminal then list the snapshots with ```diskutil apfs listSnapshots diskXs5``` and delete them with ```diskutil apfs deleteSnapshot diskXs5 -uuid UUIDHERE```.